userexperior-technologies/integration-guide/docs/native-android.md

   Using this API, you can add:

-  1. <u>Events</u>
+  - **Events**

-    : In UserExperior terms, an event is the Indication of Progress in user's session.
+    In UserExperior terms, an event is the Indication of Progress in user's session.
 If you want to track user events which are not auto-captured by UserExperior, use UeCustomType.EVENT in 2nd parameter.

     e.g. "Txn Completed", "Checkout Done", "COD Payment", "Debit Card Payment", "Login", "Check Balance", "Fund Transfer" etc.